 Your ability to access deposit insurance coverage on Program Deposits maintained at Receiving Institutions under the Program is subject to laws, regulations and guidance, including those concerning FDIC pass-through insurance.
 The extent of, and limitations on, deposit insurance coverage are discussed in Section VIII (Deposit Insurance Coverage), which you should review carefully.

 You are solely responsible for monitoring the AGGREGATE AMOUNT OF FUNDS that you hold (OR THAT ARE HELD FOR YOUR BENEFIT) on deposit at any Receiving Institution, WHETHER THROUGH THE PROGRAM OFFERED TO YOU BY YOUR INSTITUTION OR OUTSIDE of the PROGRAM OFFERED TO YOU BY YOUR INSTITUTION, to determine the extent of your eligibility for deposit insurance coverage at that Receiving Institution.
-None of Your Institution, Stable or its affiliates, Sending Institution, Settlement Bank, Custodian or any Receiving Institution monitors that aggregate amount.
+None of Your Institution, R&T or its affiliates, Sending Institution, Settlement Bank, Custodian or any Receiving Institution monitors that aggregate amount.
 The aggregate amount of deposits at a Receiving Institution will include Program Deposits held at that Receiving Institution under the Program offered to you by Your Institution, as well as any deposits that you hold (or that are held on your behalf) at that Receiving Institution outside of the Program offered to you by Your Institution (whether directly or indirectly, including through other intermediaries, such as broker-dealers), or through multiple Programs offered to you by Your Institution.
 ANY AMOUNTS IN EXCESS OF THE THEN-CURRENT SMDIA (CURRENTLY, $250,000) PER ELIGIBLE DEPOSITOR (E.G., BASED ON TIN), PER ACCOUNT OWNERSHIP CATEGORY AT THAT RECEIVING INSTITUTION, WILL NOT BE ELIGIBLE FOR DEPOSIT INSURANCE COVERAGE (subject to applicable laws which may permit eligibility).
 You should review the List of Receiving Institutions carefully and opt-out of any Receiving Institution at which you hold deposits outside of the Program offered to you by Your Institution or through multiple Programs or programs offered to you by Your Institution or other institutions.
 The List of Receiving Institutions may change from time to time, and you may contact Your Institution directly to obtain the most recent list.
 You are solely responsible for instructing Your Institution to opt-out of any Receiving Institutions from holding Program Deposits for any reason (e.g., if you hold any funds at those Receiving Institutions outside of the Program offered to you by Your Institution) or through multiple Programs or programs offered to you by Your Institution or other institutions.

 Failure of Your Institution, Sending Institution, or Settlement Bank.
 The Program Information Notice sets forth information about whether, at any time when Your Institution, Sending Institution or Settlement Bank holds your funds, such funds are held in a manner eligible for insurance coverage from the FDIC, NCUA or SIPC in the event of failure of such institution.
 Your Institution hereby notifies you that FDIC insurance only covers the failure of an FDIC-insured institution.
 Certain conditions must be satisfied for FDIC pass-through deposit insurance coverage to apply.
 See Section IV.E (Program Accounts at Receiving Institutions; List of Receiving Institutions) above for the list of the FDIC-insured institutions with which Your Institution has a business relationship for the placement of deposits under the Program, and into which Your Institution may place deposits, subject to these Customer T&Cs and any opt-outs by you.